fbpx

 At Optimize Pelvic Health, we see patients who are experiencing a vast array of pelvic floor dysfunction symptoms.

-Simply put, pelvic floor dysfunction is an umbrella term that refers to when a person’s pelvic floor musculature is not functioning properly.
+Pelvic floor dysfunction is an umbrella term that refers to when a person’s pelvic floor musculature and associated connective tissue is not functioning properly.

-With that in mind, pelvic floor physical therapy can help address an assortment of conditions, symptoms, and dysfunctions.
-They include, but aren’t limited to:
+Pelvic floor physical therapy helps treat infertility by addressing an assortment of conditions, symptoms, and dysfunctions.
+In regards to infertility, they include, but aren’t limited to:

 • Pelvic organ prolapse